-Now Open — At-Home and Online Spelling Program with Phonics.
-Learn More
+At-Home and Online Spelling Program with Phonics — Learn More

 Spelling activities can make spelling practice a bit more fun and can help with spelling problems.
-As we learned last week, spelling problems can happen because of auditory and visual processing problems.
+As we learned in our recent blog post, spelling problems can happen because of auditory and visual processing problems.
 These areas impact your memory of spelling words, phonics, and reading vocabulary.

 10 Spelling Activities

 1. Mind’s eye spelling activity

 - Place your hands next to your eyes as though it is a camera.
 Look at your spelling word and then snap a picture of it with your eyes.
 Close your eyes and see your word in your mind’s eye.
 Visualize what the word looks like completely in your mind.
 Spell it out.
 Check to see if you got it right.

 - Write your word on a sheet of paper.

 This activity specifically helps build your visual and tactile-kinesthetic memory skills.